NEVSTOP-LAB/Communicable-State-Machine/src/help/NEVSTOP/Communicable State Machine(CSM)/VI Description(CN).md

 Returns any argument(s) that may be used in the current state string.
 These arguments come after the ">>" characters
 - <b>>> Source CSM >></b>:
 The Argument string to add to the state.
 The default is an empty string.
 If Argument is an empty string then State will be returned to the output.
-- <b>error out</b>:
-- <B>error in</B> can accept error information wired from VIs previously called.
-Use this information to decide if any functionality should be bypassed in the event of errors from other VIs.

-Right-click the <B>error in</B> control on the front panel and select <B>Explain Error</B> or <B>Explain Warning</B> from the shortcut menu for more information about the error.

 ### CSM - Run Script.vi